Multi-agent blind quantum computation without universal cluster states: Background

 \subsection{Universal Blind quantum computation}

-The Universal Blind Quantum Computing (UBQC) protocol use the MBQC method to implement BQC \cite{Broadbent2008UniversalComputation}.
-Under the MBQC framework, the algorithm can be described with only the entanglement configuration between qubits and each qubit's angle of measurements.
-To make the algorithm blind to the agents, the information each agent possess,the entanglement configuration, the measurement angle and the measurement output of the agents, must not reveal any information about the algorithm.
+The Universal Blind Quantum Computing (UBQC) protocol employs the MBQC method to implement BQC \cite{Broadbent2008UniversalComputation}.
+Under the MBQC framework, the algorithm can be described with only the entanglement structure between qubits and each qubit's measurement axis.
+To make the algorithm blind to the agents, the information each agent possesses, the entanglement structure, the measurement axis, and the measurement output of the agents, must not reveal any information about the algorithm.
 A valid BQC protocol must make this information independent from the delegated task.

-To make the entanglement configuration independent from the algorithm, UBQC utilises a universal cluster state, making the entanglement required for different algorithms the same and concentrating the information into measurement angles.
+To make the entanglement structure of the delegated task independent from the quantum algorithm, UBQC utilises a universal cluster state, which can implement arbitrary quantum algorithms with the same entanglement structure but a different measurement axis.
+Such a method concentrates the information describing the quantum algorithm on the measurement axis.
 UBQC protocol uses the brickwork cluster state to implement MBQC.
 Different quantum gates can be implemented by measuring the cluster state with different angles in sequence.
 For the brickwork state, the qubits are measured from left to right.
 Based on the measurement result, \textit{corrections} is applied to the following qubits on each step.
 The calculated result is then stored in the qubit on the right end of the brickwork cluster state and can be further processed by piling up more elementary components, or more ``bricks''.

 \begin{example} Brickwork cluster state and MBQC with brickwork resource state.
 Each node denotes a qubit prepared in $\ket{+}$ state.
-Wires connect two qubits denote an entanglement that generated by applying a CZ gate between two qubits.
-The result is stored inside the very right qubits after measuring each qubit from left to right. \M{The angle inside each node represents the angle of measurement that would be applied to the corresponding qubit.} (a) The layout of a typical brickwork cluster state.
+Wires connecting two qubits denote an entanglement that is generated by applying a CZ gate between two qubits.
+The result is stored inside the very right qubits after measuring each qubit from left to right.
+The angle inside each node represents the angle of measurement that would be applied to the corresponding qubit. (a) The layout of a typical brickwork cluster state.
 The grey square shows a fundamental element of the brickwork cluster state. (b) Implement a Hadamard gate.
-The square on the left side denotes the qubits that holds the computation output. (c) Implement T ($\pi/8$) gate. (d) Implement identity gate. (e) Implement a CNOT gate.
+The square on the left side denotes the qubits that hold the computation output. (c) Implement T ($\pi/8$) gate. (d) Implement identity gate. (e) Implement a CNOT gate.
 1em

 \end{example}